 What Makes a Leader? - HBR Executive Summary Reprint: R0401H When asked to define the ideal leader, many would emphasize traits such as intelligence, toughness, determination, and vision—the qualities traditionally associated with leadership.
 Such skills and smarts are necessary but insufficient qualities for the leader.
+Often left off the list are softer, more personal qualities—but they are also essential.
+Although a certain degree of analytical and technical skill is a minimum requirement for success, studies indicate that emotional intelligence may be the key attribute that distinguishes outstanding performers from those who are merely adequate.
 Psychologist and author Daniel Goleman first brought the term “emotional intelligence” to a wide audience with his 1995 book of the same name, and Goleman first applied the concept to business with this 1998 classic HBR article.
-The chief components of emotional intelligence—self-awareness, self-regulation, motivation, empathy, and social skill—can sound unbusinesslike, but Goleman, cochair of the Consortium for Research on Emotional Intelligence in Organizations, based at Rutgers University, found direct ties between emotional intelligence and measurable business results.
 A version of this article appeared in the January 2004 issue of Harvard Business Review.

 How to develop leadership skills Innovation distinguishes between a leader and a follower Steve Jobs (founder of Apple) The following exercise will ask you 50 questions about your leadership style, and then give you an idea of your typical styles.
 If you are still a student you might like to answer the questions as you would if you were a manager in an organisation, rather than the way you would if, for example, you were president of a student society where the leadership style is more casual than that in most work environments.
 Now make a note of your scores which can vary up to a maximum of 50 for each style.
+The highest scores should suggest your most liked styles of leadership, and the lowest scores, the styles that are least like you.
 Once you have finished the test go to the table below where you'll find explanations of each of the leadership styles.
-You can click on the chart below to go to relevant pages in our site: Leadership involves Being able to motivate & direct others Taking responsibility for the direction & actions of a team Setting objectives.
-How to become a leader Use initiative to act on opportunities.
-Antoine de Saint-Exupery
+You can click on the chart below to go to relevant pages in our site: Leadership involves How to become a leader Use initiative to act on opportunities.
+Interesting links